hztBUAA/RTOS-Bench/docs/source/4-Documentation_rules.markdown

 ## Documenting benchmark and benchmarks sets

 Each benchmark must be documented a module, and a part of a benchmark set, which must also be documented as a module.
 To do so a folder must be created in `docs/source/modules`, with the benchmark set name; inside that folder there must be a .dox file for the benchmark set and a .dox file for the each benchmark.
-Refer to [Adding benchmarks and benchmarks set](3-Adding_benchmarks.markdown) for more details and examples.
+Refer to [Extending RT-Bench](3-Extending_rt-bench.markdown) for more details and examples.

 ## Documenting files